oqolarte/oblong/content/project/imbentori.md

 maybe she was right, but in order to prove her theory, her particles should not have begun drifting away.

+### Entry # 68
+Date: Fri, 31 Jan 2014

+No time for preparation
+I muffled my breathing for someone beneath the bed.
+The person kept shifting as the metal hinges creaked around me.
+Someone yelled in the distant roundabouts of the street.
+The person's breathing, and the occasional murmuring, was more audible, though.
+The air around me diffuses, and I would be choking soon.

+Dreams show you an escape;
+nightmares pin you down.
+This was about the latter.
+The moment of helplessness, when you must realize this is just a dream.
+You hope you are smart enough to convince yourself to snap out of it, but sometimes, the magic does not work.
+It needs the latest patch, this *magic*, and you wonder if it's already available on the App Store.

+The person sensed a shuffling below.
+They stood up, metal hinges creaking noisily, and checked.
+*She* was naked---this I duly
+noticed---peering into my eyes.
+A woman, twenty-plus-plus of age.
+Had I given more interest in social sciences,
+I could have easily figured out the constructs that baffled the pools she was whirling me in.
+However, she did not mind seeing me there, a pollutant, a beg bud (or bed bug) lying quietly, breathing heavily in this tight space.
+She lay down on the wooden floor and rolled towards me under the bed.
+We gazed long enough before finally closing our eyes and did what had to be done.
+When I tried sliding my tongue into her mouth, she gently pushed me off, smiled, and said,
+"No, no tongue.
+Tongue is for pussies."

+### Entry # 69
+Date: Fri, 31 Jan 2014

+It was just a phase.
+And I was just fooling around when I said something about a recent thought of inter-species prostitution, an idea I am now alienating myself from after watching *District 9* for the third time.
+That was a bit tough to stomach, I know; and no one, I think, could digest the thought without feeling nauseous.
+But I was just fooling around.
+Just being me, being funny.

+I can be dark and shallow when agitated; more so when pushed to the edge.
+What you did kind of forced me to the edge.
+You were being nasty.
+The stuff coming out of your foul mouth was boiling like an ectoplasmic substance.
+You were just ugly.
+I thought of landing several fists on your face, but I couldn't.
+I just could not.

 ### One-Liners
 Tweet-like witticisms back in the day.